chadow4/IRC-CLIENT-SERVER/README.md

-# TP RESEAU : IRC
+# IRC Client & Server

 ## About the Project